Your life is worth remembering, no matter how it compares to Pinterest.

 Q: Aren't my cell phone pictures good enough for documenting my everyday life?

 - Cell phone cameras are incredibly impressive AND convenient!
 It makes it so easy to document little life moments every day.
-But while you might be able to catch bits and pieces of the story as you are parenting, I have the advantage of being able to focus on putting all those pieces together to show your whole story.
+But while you might be able to catch bits and pieces of the story as you are parenting, I have the advantage of being able to focus on putting all those pieces together to show a whole story.
 That way, you can live the moments rather than worrying about freezing them with your phone- at least for one day.
 Plus, YOU get to be in the images!

 When you hear that the pictures are unposed, you might be worried that you will end up with a bunch of pictures where you have a strange expression, you are making an ugly face, or your hair is sticking straight up.
 No one wants to see themselves looking bad in a picture.
 But I promise that I will not keep pictures that I think are unflattering of you.
 I want to show you looking natural, but I will also be aware of how you look.

 As a side note.....Your kids and grandkids will want to remember you and what you were like when they were little.
 They don't want to only see a sterilized version of you every few years when you get family portraits done.
 Think about your own parents and what a treasure it would be if you had pictures like this of them to look back on!

 And one more thing.
 Just as you don't want your kids to hang their sense of self-worth on their appearance, you don't want to inadvertently model that for them either! ("No, I can't get in that picture....I need to lose 10 pounds first!")